AlphaNumericUser/Videos-toktik/README.md

 8.mp4
 ```

-Once the videos have been renamed, create the assets folder and give it the necessary permissions in the pubspec.yaml file.
+Once you have renamed the videos, create the following folders in the root of your project (assets/videos) and save your videos there.
+Once the videos are saved in the folders, grant access in pubspec.yaml.

 ```
 To add assets to your application, add an assets section, like this: